Viewing Security Vulnerabilities

 INPUT_IMAGE can be specified in one of the following formats:

 VULN_TYPE currently supports:

-- non-os: NPM, GEM, Java Archive (jar, war, ear) and Python PIP CVEs.
+- non-os: Vulnerabilities against language packages (NPM, GEM, Java Archive (jar, war, ear), Python PIP, .NET NuGet, etc.)

 - all: Combination report containing both ‘os’ and ‘non-os’ vulnerability records.

 The system has been designed to incorporate 3rd party feeds for other vulnerabilites.

 To generate a report of OS package (RPM/DEB/APK) vulnerabilities found in the image including CVE identifier, Vulnerable Package, Severity Level, Vulnerability details and version of fixed package (if available).

 Currently the following the system draws vulnerability data specifically matched to the following OS distros:

 - Red Hat Enterprise Linux